How To Become a Member

 Qualified voters at an annual meeting of the Mission are communicants in good standing, at least 16 years of age, who have been contributors of record toward the operating budget of the Mission during the six months preceding the meeting.

 A member is eligible to serve on the Mission Committee, the governing body of the church, if they are a confirmed communicant in good standing at least 18 years of age and are entitled to vote at the annual meeting at which they are elected

-Now that you know everything about how to become a member of the church, click Why You Should Want to be a Member and fully participate in the fellowship of the church.
+Now that you know about how to become a member of the church read further about why you should want to be a member and fully participate in the fellowship of the church.

 Why Become a Member

 Persons often say that they are spiritual, but not religious.
 What they

 probably mean by that is that have a belief in God and they may even know